On the Implicit Bias of Adam: Implicit Bias of Full-Batch Adam: an Informal Summary

-For small $\varepsilon$, the perturbed one-norm is indistinguishable from the usual one-norm, and for $\beta > \rho$ it is penalized (in much the same way as the squared two-norm is implicitly penalized in the case of GD), but for $\rho > \beta$ its decrease is actually hindered by this term (so the bias is opposite to penalization).
-The ODE in~\eqref{eq:informal-summary-ode-def} can be approximately rewritten as
+For small $\varepsilon$, the perturbed one-norm is indistinguishable from the usual one-norm, and for $\beta > \rho$ it is penalized (in much the same way as the squared two-norm is implicitly penalized in the case of GD), but for the typical case $\rho > \beta$ its decrease is actually hindered by this term (so the bias is \textit{anti}-regularization).
+The ODE in~\eqref{eq:informal-summary-ode-def} approximately becomes